ojwb/survex/doc/datafile.rst

 Description
    ``*team`` specifies the people involved in a survey and optionally what role or roles they filled during that trip.
 Unless the person is only identified by one name you need to put double quotes around their name.
+Since Survex 1.4.23, you can double the quote character to include it in the string (see example above).

    The syntax of ``*team`` commands has been defined for a very long time, but prior to Survex 1.4.17 there weren't any checks of the syntax.
 Essentially